 Here are five ways to get more wear out of your favorite pair.
 Just think of the money and drawer space you’ll save!

-- Take your pick of the best leggings for running you can buy
+- Take your pick of the best women's running leggings and best men's running leggings you can buy

 - Keep yourself comfortable with the best sports bras for running

 A popular rest-day choice for runners, yoga gets high points for stretching out all those tight spots runners earn, such as taut hamstrings and overworked quads.
 Several companies sell dedicated yoga wear, but in many cases, running leggings will do the job just as well.
 While baggy is definitely a yoga-no, running leggings that are form-fitting, flexible, light-weight and wicking will keep you feeling – and looking – cool in the studio.
 Remember, the label doesn’t have to say ‘yoga’ for a pair of leggings to be a useful part of your yoga kit.

 Anyone who travels frequently knows that comfort-wear is crucial to a good journey.
 Buttons, snaps, tight waistbands, really anything that impinges, are unwelcome traveling companions.
 In other words, goodbye jeans, hello running leggings!
 Whether you’re traveling by plane, train or automobile, a cozy pair of running leggings offers a high level of comfort along with a touch of chic when paired with boots and a sweater.
 Another plus?
 Switch that sweater out for a soft, cotton tee on an overnight trip, and just like that, you’re in your PJs.
 Running leggings with broad, high waistbands and slightly less-compressive materials make particularly comfortable travel-wear.